brikis98/yevgeniy-brikman-homepage/_posts/2014-05-29-must-see-tech-talks-for-every-programmer.md

-Incremental](https://www.youtube.com/watch?v=gTAghAJcO1o), Kay describes how Xerox PARC was able to develop so many new technologies in such a short time, including the personal computer, bitmap displays, GUI, desktop publishing, word processing, laser printing, Ethernet, and object oriented programming.
+Incremental](https://www.youtube.com/watch?v=gTAghAJcO1o), Kay describes how Xerox PARC was able to develop so many new technologies in such a short time, including the personal computer, bitmap displays, GUI, desktop publishing, word processing, laser printing, Ethernet, and object-oriented programming.
 The key was a culture focused on invention - that is, fundamentally new research - instead of incremental innovation.
-Invention requires a significantly higher investment of money, much longer time frames, and a different approach to problem solving ("wouldn't it be ridiculous if in 30 years we didn't have...").
+Invention requires a significantly higher investment of money, much longer time frames, and a different approach to problem-solving ("wouldn't it be ridiculous if in 30 years we didn't have...").

 Other essential talks on the future of technology: